Reaching Out to Children and Youth During Difficult Times

 National Center for Disaster Preparedness

-Publications on pediatric preparedness, dealing with the aftermath of Hurricane Katrina and of the Deepwater Horizon Oil Spill, and other topics.
+Publications on pediatric preparedness, dealing with the aftermath of trauma and other topics.
 Free online course on dealing with disaster related trauma in young children.

 National Center for School Crisis and Bereavement